biglocalnews/datasette.biglocalnews.org/README.md

 pipenv install
 ```

 Login to Fly.io.
 Our credentials are available in our password manager.
+Click [here](https://fly.io/docs/hands-on/install-flyctl/) for instructions on installing flyctl, the command line client for Fly.io.

 ```bash
 flyctl auth login